rohrerj/scion/doc/dev/design/FABRID.rst

     This can be used for example if an on-path AS does not support FABRID, or if the endhost does not care about any policies regarding that specific AS.
 A
     Stands for "AS-level key".
-If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
+If this is set to true, instead of an AS-Host Key, an AS-AS DRKey will be used.
     This can be used to achieve scalability for future in-network DDoS defense solutions, see `RAINBOW`_.
     Using the AS-Host Key is the default option in FABRID.
 Hop Validation Field